-Two spin-on type corrosion filters are standard equipment on a DFW set.
-These precharge filters are compatible with plain water or all permanent ethelyne glycol base permanent antifreeze coolants.
+Two spin-on type corrosion filters (Figure 11) are standard equipment.
+These precharge filters are compatible with plain water and all ethelyne glycol base permanent antifreeze coolants.
 Refer to engine manufacturer's manual for instructions if a methoxy propanal base antifreeze is desired.
+Replace filter periodically as recommended in GENERAL MAINTENANCE section.